MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/initialize-a-subscription-manually.md

 ms.assetid: 27a1bc38-e498-4fff-8082-04b52aa4b22c
 caps.latest.revision: 36
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Initialize a Subscription Manually
-  This topic describes how to initialize a subscription manually in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../../includes/tsql-md.md)].
+  This topic describes how to initialize a subscription manually in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
 While the initial snapshot is normally used to initialize a subscription, subscriptions to publications can be initialized without using a snapshot, provided that the schema and initial data are already present at the subscriber.

 ##  <a name="BeforeYouBegin"></a> Before You Begin